KhaledAshrafH/ChatGPT-Sentiment-Analysis/README.md

 Make sure to install these dependencies before running the code.
 You can use the `pip install` command followed by the package name to install them.

+## Additional Information

+- The word embedding used in this project is "glove.6B.300d.txt," which showed the best accuracy compared to other embedding files.
+- The dictionary used in the models contains 32,000 words.
+An experiment with 15,000 words was also conducted, resulting in similar accuracy.

 ## How to Use

 1. Clone the project repository to your local machine.